Herding

 The Bohemian Shepherd is a very sociable breed of dog that enjoys company at all times.
 If they are left on their own for too long they can become irritated and stressed.
 This can lead to antisocial behaviour such as barking and destruction of furniture.
 So it’s better to have someone at home at all times to avoid coming home to a ripped-up sofa.

 These dogs have a long coat that is usually black with some tan markings.
-They are described as being average shedders and require weekly brushing to keep their coats in good condition.
+They are described as being average shedders and require weekly brushing to keep their coats in a good condition.

-The Bohemian Shepherd isn't known for having a strong tendency to bark.
-Some reasons that they might bark include if they become overexcited, feel threatened, or are stressed out.
+The Bohemian Shepherd isn’t known for having a strong tendency to bark.
+Some reasons that they might bark include if they become overexcited, feel threatened or are stressed out.

 The Bohemian Shepherd is an energetic and affectionate canine.
 They make a great companion and addition to large families.
 They are extremely friendly dogs that get on well with smaller pets and children.
 They love to spend their time learning new tricks and exploring the outdoors.